 Day 8 - Arrive in Irkutsk

 Following your arrival in Irkutsk, you will be taken to Listvyanka village on the shores of Lake Baikal.
-After checking in at the 4* Krestovaya Pad Hotel you will visit the fascinating Museum of Wooden Architecture, containing unique and historic wooden structures donated from all over Russia.
+After checking in at the 4* Mayak hotel you will visit the fascinating Museum of Wooden Architecture, containing unique and historic wooden structures donated from all over Russia.
 Then back to Listvyanka village via the famous Shaman rock.
 The day is rounded off with a traditional Baikal dinner and by indulging in an optional sauna in the village 'Banya'.

 Day 9 - Select From Three Excursions

 You have the choice of three tours.
 The first tour is a full day trip around Lake Baikal, including a ferry ride and journey on the famous Circum-Baikal Railroad.
 The tour stops at some of the most picturesque places en-route, so that you can experience the flora and fauna of this unique area, before heading back to Irkutsk, where you will stay at Courtyard by Marriot Irkutsk City Center Hotel.

 Day 10 - Irkutsk Excursion

-From your hotel in Irkutsk you will be taken on a brief city tour of Irkutsk by car, taking in the most interesting sights, including beautiful Russian Orthodox churches, the Polish Cathedral (the only Siberian Gothic-style building), houses decorated with 'wooden laces' (hand-made carvings), as well as modern constructions and the Decembrists' House.
+From your hotel in Irkutsk you will be taken on a brief city tour by car, experiencing the most interesting sights, including beautiful Russian Orthodox churches, the Polish Cathedral (the only Siberian Gothic-style building), houses decorated with 'wooden laces' (hand-made carvings), as well as modern constructions and the Decembrists' House.

 The rest of the day is free to relax, sightsee, shop or book one of our many optional excursions.